initialChris/ST7567_FB_STM32/README.md

               LCD_CS_GPIO_Port, LCD_CS_Pin,
               LCD_RST_GPIO_Port, LCD_RST_Pin);
 ```

-## 📚 Examples
+### Examples

-The `tests` folder contains a CMake project designed to test the various examples located in the `examples` directory.
+Some of the original examples have been rewritten to work on the STM32 and are available in the `examples` directory.

-By using the `CMakePresets.json` file, you can switch between different presets to compile each example individually.
-This approach eliminates the need to create separate projects for every single demo.

-The recommended environment is **Visual Studio Code** (using the CMake Tools extension and STM32 extension pack), but you can also use **STM32CubeIDE** by importing the project as a CMake project.

-The examples are configured for the **Nucleo F401RE** board with the following pin mapping:
+The `tests/F401` folder contains a sandbox to test the examples on the **Nucleo F401RE** using the following pin mapping.
+You can use the presets contained in the `CMakePresets.json` file to build each individual example.

 | Signal    | STM32 Pin | Arduino Header |
 |:----------|:---------:|:--------------:|